-In 2019, as part of its commitment to innovation, the Company has a new dedicated team called the Customer Energy Management Growth team which oversees all innovation for energy efficiency.
-This new team will be responsible for testing new technologies, go-to market strategies, and enhancements within established programs.
-The goal of the team is to test, develop, and determine scalability of new energy efficiency and demand response solutions for customers and achieve savings targets in the future.
+In 2019, as part of its commitment to innovation, the Company has a new dedicated team called the Customer Energy Management Growth team that oversees all innovation for energy efficiency.
+This new team will be responsible for all pilots, demonstrations and assessments for the Company in New England and will be responsible for testing new technologies, go-to market strategies, and enhancements within established programs.
+The goal of the team is to test, develop, and determine scalability of new energy efficiency and active demand response solutions for customers and achieve savings targets in the future.

-The Customer Energy Management Growth team will lead all energy efficiency and demand response demonstrations, assessments, and pilots in Rhode Island.
-They will develop concepts, plan and design, test and coordinate evaluations for the demonstrations, assessments and pilots.
+The Customer Energy Management Growth team will lead all energy efficiency and active demand response demonstrations, assessments, and pilots in Rhode Island.
+They will develop concepts, plan and design, test, and coordinate evaluations for the demonstrations, assessments, and pilots.
 The Customer Energy Management Growth team will work closely with the OER, EERMC and DPUC on these efforts.